Table saw: Blade height

 There are two competing schools of thought when it comes to properly setting the height of the blade for sawing.
 The first is commonly expressed thus: "Only allow the blade to rise above the work by the amount of finger you wish to lose."
 That is, the blade should protrude above the piece as little as possible, to prevent the loss of a finger in case of a sawing accident.

 Another competing view is that the saw functions at its best when the angle of the blade teeth arc relative to the top surface of the workpiece is as extreme as possible.
 This facilitates chip ejection, shortens the overall distance through which the teeth act on the part, reduces power consumption and heat generation, substantially reduces the peak pushing force required, thus improving control, and causes the blade's force on the wood to act mostly downward rather than largely horizontally.

-Materials cut on table saws
+Uses

-Although the majority of table saws are used for cutting wood, table saws can also be used for cutting sheet plastic, sheet aluminum and sheet brass.
+Although the majority of table saws are used for cutting wood, table saws can also be used for cutting many materials, including hardwood, softwood, metal, and plastic.
+It is commonly used for ripping wood (cutting it to width), crosscutting (cutting it to length), kerfing (making small cuts to bend the wood), and cutting rabbets and grooves for joints.
+It can also make angled bevel cuts and other wood joints.
+This makes the table saw a versatile and essential tool in any woodworker's workshop.